-SOUTH CAROLINA
+SOUTH CAROLINA.

 The Department of Chemical Engineering at USC is booming!
 Research funding is at an all-time high-exceeding \$4 million per year.
 This progressive department, with its dynamic young faculty, is already recognized as one of the top teaching and research programs in the Southeast.
-Chemical Engineering offers MS, ranging from \$20,100 to \$22,500 per year.
+Chemical Engineering offers MS, ME, and PhD degrees, and PhD candidates are offered tuition reduction and tuition reduction highly competitive, twelvemonth stipends, ranging from \$20,100 to \$22,500 per year.